-Even after being hospitalized with COVID-19, Trump told the country not to let the virus “dominate your lives” and has repeatedly claimed over the past eight months that the virus will “disappear.”
-Following his recovery using treatments unavailable to the general public, Trump falsely claimed to be immune to the virus, despite failing to disclose when he last tested negative.
-More than 13,012 Americans have died from the coronavirus since the president promised to provide the “unbelievable medicine” he took at Walter Reed National Military Medical Center free of charge.
-And in an NBC town hall earlier this month, Trump continued to disregard science by attacking the effectiveness of masks with an inaccurate claim and discouraging his supporters from wearing masks.
-With Wisconsin passing more than 201,000 confirmed coronavirus cases and more than 1,780 deaths, President Trump’s recklessness and lies are putting the state’s residents at risk.
+With more than 222,000 lives lost in the United States due to the president’s failed pandemic response, Trump continues to lie to the American people about the true danger of the virus, despite knowing since February.
+In the last presidential debate this past Thursday, Trump claimed “We’re rounding the corner.
+It’s going away,”, despite coronavirus cases rising in all but 9 states and the US logging a record high 77,000 cases in a single day.
+Even after being hospitalized with COVID-19, Trump told the country not to let the virus “dominate your lives” and has repeatedly claimed over the past 8 months that the virus will “disappear.”
+Following his recovery using treatments unavailable to the general public, Trump falsely claimed to be immune to the virus despite failing to disclose when he last tested negative.
+More than 14,459 Americans have died from the coronavirus since the president promised to provide the “unbelievable medicine” he took at Walter Reed National Military Medical Center free of charge.
+And just last Thursday at an NBC town hall, he continued to disregard science by attacking the effectiveness of masks with an inaccurate claim and discouraging his supporters from wearing masks.
+With Wisconsin passing more than 186,000 confirmed coronavirus cases and 1,700 dead, President Trump’s recklessness and lies are putting Wisconsin residents at risk.

-Meanwhile, President Trump has continued his attacks on the Affordable Care Act (ACA).
-After revealing a panicked health care executive order that does nothing to protect preexisting conditions, Trump maintained his commitment to striking down the ACA in court.
-If the Trump-backed lawsuit to repeal the ACA succeeds, 153,000 state residents could lose health coverage, and 2.4 million people with preexisting conditions could face higher premiums or be barred from coverage during the pandemic.
+Meanwhile, President Trump has continued his attack on the Affordable Care Act (ACA).
+After revealing a panicked health care executive order that does nothingto protect preexisting conditions, Trump maintained his commitment to striking down the ACA in court.
+If the Trump-backed lawsuit to repeal the ACA succeeds,153,000 state residents could lose health coverage, and 2.4 million with preexisting conditions could face higher premiums or be barred from coverage during the pandemic.

 Learn more about how the Trump administration’s policies have hurt Wisconsin families and put them at risk below.

-Claim: “I’m asking for your vote so we can … save health care for every family in Wisconsin and for every family in our country.”– Donald Trump in Eau Claire, Wisconsin, November 1, 2016
+Claim: “I’m asking for your vote so we can … save health care for every family in Wisconsin and for every family in our country.”– Donald Trump in Wisconsin, November 1, 2016

 Reality: The Trump administration is trying to repeal the ACA through the courts with no replacement.
 If successful, the Trump administration will strip coverage from millions of Americans, raise premiums, and end protections for people with preexisting conditions.
 In Wisconsin: